SB 1383 – County

 Put Green Waste and Food Scraps in the Right Place!

-Organic waste emits 20% of the state’s methane, a climate superpollutant 84 times more potent than carbon dioxide.
+Organic waste emits 20% of the state’s methane, a climate super pollutant 84 times more potent than carbon dioxide.

-Composting in the County is easy!
+Composting in the County is Easy!

 How it works:

-- Simply collect food scraps in a container.
+1. Collect food scraps in a container.

-- Empty the contents into your green organics cart.
+2. Empty the contents into your green organics cart.

-- Set out your organics cart for weekly pickup.
+3. Set out your organics cart for weekly pickup.

 Need a Way to Store Your Food Scraps?

-What is Senate Bill (SB 1383)
+What is Senate Bill (SB) 1383?

 The State has committed to reducing greenhouse gas emissions, improving human health, and creating clean jobs that support resilient local economies.
-Implementing the statewide plan under SB 1383 will reduce short-lived, harmful, super pollutants with significant warming impacts, and is essential to achieving California’s climate goals.
+Implementing the statewide plan under SB 1383 will reduce short-lived, harmful superpollutants with significant warming impacts and is essential to achieving California’s climate goals.

-Organic waste, such as food scraps, yard trimmings, paper, and cardboard, make up half of what Californians send to landfills.
+Organic waste, such as food scraps, yard trimmings, paper, and cardboard, makes up half of what Californians send to landfills.
 Organic waste in landfills emits 20% of the State’s methane, a climate super pollutant 84 times more potent than carbon dioxide.

 Frequently Asked Questions